The Last Day of August

 Popular with location scouts and TV crews, its cobbled lanes and cottages offer the visitor a rare and tangible route back into the past.
 A route that, at every turn, finds itself in the shadow of the wonderful fourteenth century church of St. Marys and All Saints.
 A building described in Buildings of England, a foremost book on English architecture, as one of the finest examples of ecclesiastical architecture remaining in Cheshire, not only is the church a historical gem, but the church grounds also play home to the former village school; a remarkably well-persevered timber-framed building built back in 1615.

 The news that Great Budworth had been so affected by the war, for surely the requirement to hide a solid stone font beneath the church floor was a concession to precisely that fact, was, however, something of an unknown quantity to me.
 Armed with this new information, I took it upon myself to examine the church exterior a little more closely.
-It would lead to the most enthralling experience I have ever had while exploring such a location, stoking my imagination and passion for the topic ever since.
+It would lead to one of the most enthralling experiences I have ever had while out exploring a location.

-Where contemporary buildings are found in close proximity to a church that was present during the Civil War, it is not uncommon to discover evidence of a firefight; marks left from the muskets of Royalists and Parliamentarian troops firing over close distances, closing in on one another as one side seeks to overthrow the other from what is primarily a valuable strategic position.
+Where contemporary buildings are found in close proximity to a church that was present during the Civil War, it is not uncommon to discover evidence of a firefight; marks left from the muskets of Royalists and Parliamentarian troops firing over short distances, closing in on one another as one side seeks to overthrow the other from what is, primarily, a valuable strategic position.
 At Great Budworth, many of the surrounding houses are likely contemporary but better than that, the schoolhouse of 1615, as mentioned previously, is located on the church grounds.
-I had missed it at first, but sure enough, as I looked again, shot marks, more in keeping with a Flintlock pistol than a musket (such pistols are known to have been in wide use during the conflict, especially by members of the cavalry) were scattered around the schoolhouse door.
+I had missed it at first, but sure enough, as I looked again, shot marks, more in keeping with a Flintlock pistol than a musket - such pistols are known to have been in wide use during the conflict, especially by members of the cavalry - were scattered around the schoolhouse door.
 And then I saw it.
-A very deliberate ‘R’ etched into the stonework.
+A very deliberate ‘R’ carved into the stonework.

 Civil War Cheshire

 For the majority of the war to come, the west of the county, and the city of Chester in particular, would be cast as bastions of the Royalist cause.
-Provisioned and defended - and visited by King Charles in person twice - the Cheshire region acted as a buffer between Parliamentarian England and the Royalist loyalists of North Wales.
-Central and eastern Cheshire however would soon find themselves largely under Parliamentary control, with the Parliamentarian headquarters for the region set up in Nantwich - Sir William Brereton of Handforth Hall taking on the role of regional commander.
+Provisioned and defended, the Cheshire region acted as a buffer between Parliamentarian England and the Royalist loyalists of North Wales.
+Central and eastern Cheshire however would soon find themselves largely under Parliamentary control, with the Parliamentarian headquarters for the region set up in Nantwich; Sir William Brereton of Handforth Hall taking on the role of regional commander.

 Most key conflicts in the county took place early in the war, with Brereton moving quickly to take key towns during 1643, with notable battles at Middlewich bookending the year.
 The war had brought brothers face to face on the battlefield in a very literal sense, dividing families and generations.
 This is a war let us not forget, that per head of the population, killed more in England and Wales than the First World War.
 By the winter of 1643, for everyone, the conflict had become a brutal, bloody, and totally unavoidable affair.